-Best Way to Convert Protected AAC to MP3

-Part 1.
-Best Tool to Convert Protected AAC to MP3
+- Part 3.
+Convert Protected AAC to MP3 Free

-As for the protected AAC file, they are encrypted by Apple's FairPlay DRM technology.
-Thus, to convert them to MP3, we also need to rip the DRM restriction first.

 Part 2.
+How to Convert Protected AAC to MP3 - Best Tool

+For the protected AAC file, they are encrypted by Apple's FairPlay DRM technology.
+So, to convert protected AAC files to MP3, we also need to rip the DRM restriction first.

-Steps to Convert Protected AAC Audio File to MP3
+How to Convert Protected iTunes AAC to MP3 by DRmare Audio Converter

 - Step 1Set up DRmare Audio Converter

-- Before converting protected AAC audio files, please make sure that you had downloaded and authorize the audios to play well in iTunes in advance.
-Once confirmed, then you can drag and drop them from iTunes to DRmare main screen.
+- Before converting protected AAC audio files, please make sure that you had downloaded and authorize the audio to play well in iTunes.
+Once confirmed, then drag and drop them from iTunes to DRmare main screen.
 Or you can press on the 'Add Files' button to browse and choose the audio files to import.

 - To convert protected AAC to MP3, you need to define them as MP3 in DRmare program.
-Just hit on the 'Format' button and it will pop up a setting window.
+Hit on the 'Format' button and it will pop up a setting window.
 In it, you can choose MP3 as the output audio format.
-And you can customize the audio parameters like codec, bit rate, channel, etc.
+And you can customize the audio parameters like codec, bit rate, channel, and so on.

 - Step 4Convert iTunes protected AAC to MP3

-- At last, you could hit on 'Convert' button to start to convert protected AAC to MP3 format.
+- At last, you could hit on the 'Convert' button to start to convert protected AAC to MP3 format.
 After a while, you can get them converted and saved on your computer.
-You can click on the 'Converted' button next to 'Convert' button to find your audio files on your computer.
+You can click on the 'Converted' icon to find your audio files on your computer.

 Part 3.
-How to Convert Protected AAC to MP3 in iTunes
+How to Convert Protected AAC to MP3 Free in iTunes

-Besides using the third-party tool, there is another way to convert protected AAC audio file to MP3.
+Besides using the third-party tool, you can convert protected AAC files to MP3 in iTunes for free.
 Here we go.

 Method 1.
 Use iTunes Match Subscription

 Note: Please use iTunes Match subscription to upgrade the protected AAC file to iTunes Plus.
-Then you will get DRM-free files and can go ahead.
+Then you will get DRM-free files and can convert protected AAC to MP3.

 Step 1.
 Open iTunes on your computer.